HirasawaProject/Hirasawa-Bancho/README.md

 We will also have a plugin store available at some point later down the line of development

+## Requirements
+* Java 8 (Java 9 for building)
+* Mysql (soon to be configurable)
+* Gradle

+In terms of hardware requirements I've gotten this to run on a Pi Zero

 ## Contribution
 Please wait while I get the bulk of the system frame done first and then I can outline how you can help with development